ariel055132/Notes/AWS/DnsCachingPerformanceOptimization.md

    * 自訂比例，設定某百份比的DNS查詢流量回應某個record
 8. IP-based
    * uses the IP addresses of clients to make routing decisions
+* *Failover routing* provides *active-passive configuration* for disaster recovery, while the others are *active-active configuration*

-### Features
+### Features / Function
-1. Domain Registration
+1. Domain Name Registration
    * You can register your own public domain name using Amazon route 53
-2. Health Checks
+2. Health Checks of resources
-   * Route 53 can check your instances / load balances, whether they are healthy or not
+   * Route 53 can check instances health by connecting to it
-3. Traffic Flow
+3. DNS resolution
    * A bit more logic in terms of how you direct traffic to different services

+### Hosted Zone
+* Container for records, which include information about how to route traffic for a domain (such as example.com) and all of its subdomains (such as www.example.com, retail.example.com)
+1. *Public Host Zone*
+   * determines how traffic is routed on the **Internet**
+   * It can be query if other are using the correct DNS server setting
+2. Private Hosted zone for VPC
+   * determines how traffic is routed within **VPC**
+   * Need to set enableDnsHostname, enableDnsSupport to true

 ## Amazon CloudFront Origins
 * Ref: AmazonCloudFront_Concept_V2.png